 Entities are said to exist in a graph that connects them to other entities based upon relationships between them.
 For instance, Google and Bing are both Search Engines, both internet domains, both employers of many search engineers, and have CEOs, Vice Presidents, Marketing staff, headquarters, data centers, Web indexes.
 There are a lot of related entities that might show up on Web pages about both.

 This view of Entities being related to each other, and belonging to an “Entity Graph” is very similar to what the Microsoft Patent I wrote about recently in How Bing May Expand Queries Based upon Finding Entities Within them.
 A number of the ideas behind how that patent works and this one are similar in that some knowledge about an entity might cause a search engine to display information about related entities.

-This newly granted patent describes how Google may work to identify and understand the Entities that appear upon pages, to be able to answer queries or questions about those pages.
+This newly granted patent describes how Google may work to identify and understand main entities that appear upon pages, to be able to answer queries or questions about those pages.

-The patent starts off by trying to understand candidate entities for a page, and understanding an entity graph for that page and the relationships between those entities, and how those might fit and be best represented in response to a query made by the search engine that chooses that page to respond to the query.
+The patent starts off by trying to understand candidate entities for a page and understand an entity graph for that page and the relationships between those entities, and how those might fit and be best represented in response to a query made by the search engine that chooses that page to respond to the query.